|

 Flights are not included in the cost of the walking tour.
 If you need

-assistance with travel arrangements Teachers' Travel / Walkers' World
+travel arrangements Teachers' Travel / Walkers' World

 would be glad to help.

-How do I get to Bilbao?
+How do I get to Bilbao to start

-flights to Bilbao from Madrid, Frankfurt, Paris and London
+flights to Bilbao from Madrid, Frankfurt, Paris and London.

-It is possible to travel to Bilbao by bus or train from Madrid.
-Train schedules can be
+It is possible to travel to Bilbao by bus or train from Madrid or

 found (in English) on the Spanish Rail web-site